desjarlais/Office-File-Explorer/README.md

 ![image](https://github.com/desjarlais/desjarlais.github.io/blob/master/img/ofcbatch.png?raw=true)

 # Help
-If you need assistance (find a bug, have a question or any suggestions or feedback), please report them using the issues tab
+If you need assistance (find a bug, have a question or any suggestions or feedback), please report them using the [Issues tab](https://github.com/desjarlais/Office-File-Explorer/issues)